acityinohio/blockcy-slate/source/includes/_updates.md

 This section list all the updates in reverse chronological order.
 All dates are in the DD/MM/YY format.

+**11/06/21 - Data Endpoint Terminated**
+The data endpoint no longer exists as it was uneconomical and thus non functional since a long time.

 **19/02/21 - Node-Client Archived**

 BlockCypher Node.js [SDK](https://github.com/blockcypher/node-client) is now archived.
 We recommend that javascript users use HTTP libraries such as Axios.
 The [POSTMAN documentation](https://documenter.getpostman.com/view/12131330/TVCZYVRa#e2ffad48-d580-4442-8e77-2613dc16a525) contains all the examples that you need.